-With thousands of nutritional supplements available, choosing which ones to take can be nothing short of overwhelming.
-It’s not only a question of what supplements to take but knowing how to identify which product is safest and most effective.
+With thousands of nutritional supplements available, choosing the best supplements to take can be nothing short of overwhelming.
+It’s not only a question of the best supplements to take, but knowing how to identify which product is safest and most effective.

 It can be easy to get sucked in by low prices and marketing promises.
-That’s why I put together this list of things to look for to help you choose the best quality supplements:
+That’s why I put together this list of things to look for to help you choose the best supplements to take:

 Read labels carefully to see what nutrient forms are included.
 These are listed in parentheses after the name of the nutrient.